uarizona-fnsv/templateApp-Workflows-Example/README.md

 - **`npm run build`**
     - Builds the application for production.
 The output files will be located in the `dist` folder and optimized for performance.

+## Starting a new app from TemplateApp

+- Clone, npm install, npm run dev.
+Make sure it runs
+- Do global search on 'TemplateApp', and address each instance.
+- Start new EMPTY repository on remote, no readme, no .gitignore.
+- Copy remote address
+- Edit local app's remote address with new remote address
+- Push